Noel León: Lower formulae

+2018

+León's first appearance in single-seaters was at the penultimate round of the 2017-18 NACAM F4 season, deputising for Michael Santos at Ram Racing.
+It was a strong debut, as he finished on the podium in races one and two.

+He returned for the opening round of the 2018-19 NACAM F4 season, which supported the 2018 Mexican Grand Prix.
+He once again finished on the podium in race one, and was fourth in race two.

 2020

 Contesting the entire 2019–20 NACAM F4 season and once again competing with Ram Racing, the season would prove to be a breakthrough, as León scored seven victories, which, coupled with eight further podiums, propelled him to title success.

 2021

 In 2021, León progressed into the F4 United States Championship with DEForce Racing, partnering fellow countryman José Andrés Martínez.
 Whilst he only scored two wins at Road America and Mid-Ohio across the year, the Mexican managed to move his way to the lead of the standings with a string of consistent podium finishes, culminating in a double podium at the Circuit of the Americas in a round supporting the 2021 United States Grand Prix, where León clinched the championship.

 Formula Regional European Championship

 León made his first step into European single-seaters in 2022, racing in the Formula Regional European Championship with Arden Motorsport.
 He wouldn't score points at the opening two rounds in Monza and Imola, however this would change at Monaco, where he managed to obtain tenth place in the first race and ninth place in the second, scoring his first points.
+However, these were the only points he scored during a difficult season, and he finished 23rd in the standings.